 Dr Paula Hamilton

-Programme Leader, MA Education in Society
+Programme Leader, MA Education, Society and Globalisation

 Chester School of Education